List of Bob's Burgers characters: Gene Belcher

-Eugene “Gene” Belcher (voiced by Eugene Mirman) is the middle child and only son in the family, revealed to be 11 years old in season 3.
-Like Linda, he has an upbeat and enthusiastic attitude about almost everything; however, he closely resembles Bob and has inherited his lobster allergy.
-He often promotes the restaurant by wearing a burger costume, which he uses to run in a mascot race in the season 1 episode "Torpedo" and using a toy megaphone to hand out samples.
+Robert Eugene “Gene” Belcher III (voiced by Eugene Mirman) is the middle child and only male in the family besides Bob.
+He is revealed to be 11 years old.
+Like Linda, he has an upbeat and enthusiastic attitude about almost everything.
+However, he closely resembles Bob and has inherited his lobster allergy.
+He often promotes the restaurant by wearing a burger costume and using a toy megaphone to hand out samples.

 Gene has a variety of interests and hobbies, with his most well-known being food and music.
-Though he has no training, he occasionally demonstrates great skill in music and aspires to be a musician; he enjoys playing a Casio-type keyboard and makes fart sounds using it, and creates an elaborate love duet in "Topsy" as well as a one-man show in "Work Hard or Die Trying, Girl".
-Despite this, Gene is not without his flaws, namely a tendency to be easily distracted, which the family refers to as "Gene-ing out" in "Best Burger", but he is loving and loyal toward his family.
-He is also unathletic, as seen in several episodes including "Synchronized Swimming", when he has trouble opening a door which Tina then opens with ease and "Spaghetti Western and Meatballs", when he runs away from a fight in fear.
-In "It Snakes a Village", it is shown that he suffers from a fear of snakes.
+Though he has no training, he occasionally demonstrates great skill in music and aspires to be a musician.
+He enjoys playing a Casio-type keyboard and using it to make fart sounds.
+In the past, he has created an elaborate love duet as well as a one-man show.
+Despite this, Gene is not without his flaws, namely a tendency to be easily distracted, which his family refers to as "Gene-ing out", but he is loving and loyal toward his family.
+He is also shown to be unathletic and run away from fights in fear.
+It is shown he suffers from a fear of snakes.

-Gene has an occasional tendency towards making unintentionally sexual double entendres, which his father Bob corrects or tells him not to repeat, often admonishing the boy by simply saying, "Gene...".
+Gene has an occasional tendency towards making unintentionally sexual double entendres, which his father Bob corrects or tells him not to repeat, often admonishing him by simply saying his name.
 He is also fond of making wisecracks and pop culture references.
 Like his father and mother, he has olive skin and dark black hair.
-He has his hair in a short "bowl cut" with long flips at each side of his head.
-He sports a pale-yellow, almost-beige, short-sleeved t-shirt; a pair of slightly lengthy, light-blue denim shorts; short white socks; and, like his older sister, white and red sneakers.
+He has his hair in a short bowl cut with long flips at each side of his head.
+He sports a pale yellow short-sleeved t-shirt, a pair of slightly lengthy, light blue denim shorts, short white socks, and, like his older sister, white and red sneakers.